lervag/vimtex/CONTRIBUTING.md

 ## Running tests

 New functionality should be accompanied by tests.
-Tests can be run from the `test/tests` folder with `make`.
+Tests can be run from the `test` folder with `make`.
 The tests currently only run on Linux, and the following utilities are required to run all the tests:

 - `wget`